To main content

 ANITA1 operated successfully for 11 months onboard the ISS in 2007 and 2008, monitoring 33 gases.
 The ANITA2 instrument has been built in a contract between ESA, OHB and SINTEF.
 ANITA2 features a significant reduction in mass, volume, and power consumption, as well as further improved analysis software.

-ANITA2 was launched to the ISS in December 2021, and the system is currently monitoring 39 gases in the cabin air.
+ANITA2 was launched to the ISS in December 2021, pre-calibrated to monitor 37 gases in the cabin air.
 Like ANITA1, ANITA2 has revealed new information on the detailed composition and the gas dynamics of the ISS air.
 According to NASA, ANITA2 "is adding greatly to our understanding of the space station atmosphere".
+ANITA2 has discovered a few new gases, and special on-board events have added other gases.
+Therefore, the calibration has been extended stepwise by SINTEF from ground – without any astronaut involvement.
+Since late in 2023, ANITA2 has been monitoring 48 gases in the ISS cabin air.

 ANITA2 is also a steppingstone into the future, as a technology demonstrator system for crewed stations, bases, and exploration missions, including the Gateway (planned to orbit the Moon) and to/on the Moon and Mars.